-Each year this extremely competitive merit-based program brings 104 of the most outstanding high school students - two from each state, the District of Columbia and the Department of Defense Education Activity - to Washington, D.C. for an intensive week-long study of the federal government and the people who lead it.
+In March of each year this extremely competitive merit-based program brings 104 of the most outstanding high school students - two from each state, the District of Columbia and the Department of Defense Education Activity - to Washington, D.C. for an intensive week-long study of the federal government and the people who lead it.
 The overall mission of the program is to help instill within each class of USSYP student delegates more profound knowledge of the American political process and a lifelong commitment to public service.
-In addition to the program week, the foundation grants each of the 104 student delegates a $5,000 college scholarship with encouragement to continue coursework in government, history and public affairs.
+In addition to the program week, the foundation grants each of the 104 student delegates a $10,000 college scholarship with encouragement to continue coursework in government, history and public affairs.

 In New Hampshire each high school principal may nominate one eligible student.
 Selection is based on academic accomplishments, community services, and demonstrated qualities of leadership as elected high school student body officers for the current school year.
+Whether outspoken or soft spoken, the type of student who thrives during Washington Week is one who is truly interested in government, history, politics and leadership and one who has a demonstrated desire to serve others in a leadership capacity.
+High academic achievement, high aspirations for college and career and other clear examples of self-motivation and creativity often define Senate Youth delegates.
 A selection committee reviews the nominations and choose several finalists.
 All finalists are interviewed in early November by the selection committee.
 The Committee then selects two primary delegates and a first and second alternate.
 Alternates will be selected as replacements in the event a primary delegate is for any reason unable to participate in the program's Washington Week.

 Any high school junior or senior is eligible for the program provided he or she has not previously been a delegate to the program, and is currently serving in an ELECTED capacity in any one of the following student government, civic or educational organizations:

 - Student body president, vice president, secretary or treasurer;

 - Class president, vice president, secretary or treasurer;

 - Student council representative;